Robert Briscoe (politician): Personal life

 Robert and his wife Lily had seven children; only two of their sons, Ben and Joe, remained in Dublin.
 One of Robert Briscoe's daughters Miriam converted to the Catholic faith and became a Carmelite nun.
-Ben followed his father into politics, while Joe joined the army at age of 15 (claiming to be 18) in 1945; he retired in 1993 with the rank of commandant.
+Ben followed his father into politics, while Joe joined the Irish Army aged 15 (claiming to be 18) in 1945; he retired in 1993 with the rank of commandant.